abdoelsayed2016/Table-Detection-Structure-Recognition/README.md

+# Deep learning for table detection and structure recognition: A survey.
-# Table Detection and Structure Recognition
+## Table Detection and Structure Recognition

 This is the repository for the collection of Table Detection and Structure Recognition models and Datasets.